Modern Slavery Statement — Gardeners Tottenham

 Reporting channels and protection

-Confidential reporting concept showing secure channels and protection for whistleblowers We maintain multiple confidential reporting channels for employees, contractors and third parties to raise concerns.
+A young woman with dark hair tied back, smiling, wearing a white t-shirt, a blue striped apron, and white gardening gloves, is holding a small potted shrub with green and purple leaves in a lush outdoor garden setting.
+The garden features a well-maintained lawn with dense greenery, including trees and shrubs, and a background of wooden garden structures.
+The scene is lit with natural daylight, emphasizing the vibrant plant colors and the healthy condition of the garden, reflecting typical outdoor landscaping and gardening activities common in Tottenham areas, supporting local gardening services offered by Gardeners Tottenham.
+We maintain multiple confidential reporting channels for employees, contractors and third parties to raise concerns.
 These channels include secure internal reporting pathways and confidential escalation to senior management.
 Reports can be made anonymously and staff are protected from retaliation.
 All allegations are taken seriously and investigated promptly by trained investigators, with appropriate remedial action when needed.

 The monitoring framework used by Tottenham gardeners includes periodic on-site checks, documentation review and worker interviews.
 Our audit programme uses objective metrics, corrective action tracking and external verification where necessary.
 We commit to timely remediation and support for victims, ensuring that allegations lead to meaningful outcomes and systemic improvements rather than merely procedural responses.